Kyle MacLachlan: 2020s

 In 2020, he reunited with his Hamlet co-star Ethan Hawke, portraying Thomas Edison opposite Hawke's Tesla.
 Later that year, he made an uncredited cameo appearance in HBO's How To with John Wilson, which Vulture described as "a glorious 14 seconds".
 He then portrayed Franklin D. Roosevelt in Atlantic Crossing, which aired on Masterpiece in 2021.

 In 2022, MacLachlan co-starred with Jon Hamm in Confess, Fletch and was also cast as Chief Justice Earl Warren in Miranda's Victim.
 From 2023 to 2024, he returned to voiceover work with a guest-starring role on Hulu's Futurama and reprised his role as Riley's dad in Pixar's Inside Out 2 and Disney+'s Dream Productions.

 MacLachlan also co-hosted and co-created PodcastOne's Varnamtown podcast with Epic Magazine co-founder Joshua Davis.
 The true crime series explores Varnamtown, North Carolina's ties to Pablo Escobar.

 In 2024, he was honored with the Canal+ Icon Award at Canneseries ahead of his role in Amazon's Fallout, the adaptation of the popular video game series.
 It was quickly renewed for a second season in April 2024 followed by an early renewal for a third season in May 2025.
+In a review of the second season, The Seattle Times wrote that his increased screen time "gives the great actor room to be both goofy and menacing in equal measure, even when he’s not saying a word."